 Students should normally submit work done in co-operation with other students only when it is done with the full knowledge and permission of the lecturer concerned.
-Without this, submitting work which is the product of collusion with other students may be considered to be plagiarism.

-When work is submitted as the result of a Group Project, it is the responsibility of all students in the Group to ensure, so far as is possible, that no work submitted by the group is plagiarised.
+Without this, submitting work which is the product of collaboration with other students may be considered to be plagiarism.
+When work is submitted as the result of a group project, it is the responsibility of all students in the group to ensure, so far as is possible, that no work submitted by the group is plagiarised.
+In order to avoid plagiarism in the context of collaboration and groupwork, it is particularly important to ensure that each student appropriately attributes work that is not their own.

-4. Self-Plagiarism

-No work can normally be submitted for more than one assessment for credit.
+52 Self-Plagiarism No work can normally be submitted for more than one assessment for credit.
 Resubmitting the same work for more than one assessment for credit is normally considered self-plagiarism.